L1nkForce/ing-integration-roadmap/README.md

-IN-Gauge Integration Roadmap
+N-Gauge Integration Roadmap
-Overview
+Welcome

-This repository contains the official 2026 Integration Roadmaps for IN-Gauge, covering both:
+This repository houses the 2026 Integration Roadmaps for IN-Gauge — our forward-looking plan for expanding and strengthening both PMS and POS connectivity across the hospitality ecosystem.

-Property Management Systems (PMS)

-Point of Sale (POS)

-These documents represent the authoritative planning artifacts for integration prioritization, sequencing, and delivery alignment across Product, Integrations, Cloud Operations, and Executive Leadership.

-This repository serves as a controlled reference point for roadmap visibility and version tracking.

-Contents
+Integrations are not just technical connectors.
+They are growth levers, revenue accelerators, and competitive differentiators.
+This roadmap defines where we are investing, why it matters, and how we are sequencing delivery.

+What’s Inside

 ING_PMS-Roadmap-2026.xlsx
-2026 roadmap for Property Management System integrations.
+Our strategic roadmap for Property Management System integrations.

 ING_POS-Roadmap-2026.xlsx
-2026 roadmap for Point of Sale integrations.
+Our strategic roadmap for Point of Sale integrations.

-Both documents are currently at Version 1.0.
+Both are currently published as Version 1.0.

-Purpose

-The objectives of this repository are:
+Why This Exists

+As IN-Gauge continues to scale, integration strategy must remain deliberate.

+This repository exists to:

-Establish a single source of truth for Integration roadmap planning
+Maintain a single, version-controlled source of truth

+Align Sales, Product, Integrations, and Cloud Operations

-Provide executive-level visibility into sequencing and prioritization
+Provide visibility into prioritization decisions

-Support alignment between Sales, Product, and Engineering

-Track planned vs active vs backlog integrations

-Maintain version-controlled governance over roadmap changes

-Scope

-These roadmaps include:
+Track certification and partnership initiatives

+Ensure roadmap discipline as we expand

+This is not a static document — it evolves as the business evolves.

+What These Roadmaps Represent

+Each roadmap reflects:

 New integration targets

-Enhancement work for existing integrations
+Expansion of existing partnerships

-Certification initiatives
+Certification and marketplace visibility initiatives

-Strategic partnership alignment

-Resource planning considerations

-Dependencies impacting delivery timelines

-This repository does not contain implementation code.
+Enhancements to data depth and reliability

+Strategic sequencing based on revenue and operational impact

+Dependencies that affect readiness and rollout

+Every item included is intentional.
+If it’s here, it’s aligned to growth.

-Ownership
+Governance & Ownership

-Primary Owner:
+Roadmap ownership sits with:

 VP, Cloud Operations & Integrations

-Stakeholders:
+With active collaboration across:

 Product Leadership

 Executive Team

-Sales Leadership
+Sales

 Integrations Engineering

 Cloud Operations

-Changes to roadmap documents must be reviewed and approved prior to version updates.
+Updates are reviewed, validated, and versioned to ensure clarity and accountability.

-Versioning
+Versioning Approach

-Version updates should follow:
+We maintain structured version control:

-Major version: structural roadmap changes or reprioritization
+Major: Strategic shifts or reprioritization

-Minor version: sequencing adjustments or status updates
+Minor: Sequencing or status updates

-Patch version: formatting or clerical corrections

-Example:
+Patch: Administrative changes

+Current Release:

-v1.0 – Initial 2026 Roadmap Publication
+v1.0 — Initial 2026 Roadmap Publication

-Governance

-This repository is public for visibility but roadmap decisions are governed internally.

-Changes require:

-Alignment with executive leadership

-Resource validation

-Strategic prioritization approval

-Strategic Context
+Strategic Lens

-Integrations are a primary revenue enabler for IN-Gauge.
+Integrations are foundational to:

-Roadmap sequencing is aligned to:

-Revenue impact

-Strategic brand expansion
+Expanding brand partnerships

-Platform maturity

-Certification milestones

-Operational scalability
+Increasing ARR potential

+Reducing onboarding friction

+Strengthening data reliability

+Scaling internationally

+Enhancing platform defensibility

+This roadmap is how we move from opportunity to execution.